elgopher/pi-template/README.md

 ## What's in the box? <img src="sprite-sheet.png" align="right" />

-* sprite-sheet file with 16 colors palette inspired by [Pico-8](https://www.lexaloffle.com/pico-8.php).
+* sprite-sheet file with 16 colors palette from [Pico-8](https://www.lexaloffle.com/pico-8.php).
 * the sprite-sheet file has one sprite with number 0
 * project is a Go module importing all the necessary dependencies
 * main.go file contains code running the game